• Skip to Content

 SLPA 6418.
 Speech-Language Pathology Advanced Clinical Practicum 4.
 (2 Hours)

 Offers supervised clinical experience in speech-language management pathology for advanced graduate students, placing them in settings such as the Northeastern University Speech, Language, and Hearing Center, medical settings, educational settings, and rehabilitation centers.
 Uses practical experience to emphasize problem-solving techniques relevant to case management and continues to integrate theory and practice.
 Requires students to be available a minimum of twenty hours per week during the academic year.
-May be repeated without limit.
+May be repeated once.

-Prerequisite(s): SLPA 6417 with a minimum grade of B or SLPA 6417 with a minimum grade of B
+Prerequisite(s): SLPA 6417 with a minimum grade of B

 Introduces basic concepts in data collection, organization, and analysis using statistical methods with an overall focus on profession-specific application and interpretation.